bitwarden/contributing-docs/docs/architecture/mobile-clients/watchOS.md

 ## Integration with iOS

-The watchOS app is developed using `XCode` and `Swift` and we need to integrate it to the `MAUI` iOS application.
+The watchOS app is developed using `XCode` and `Swift` and we need to integrate it to the .NET MAUI iOS application.

 For this, the `iOS.csproj` has been adapted taking a [solution](https://github.com/xamarin/xamarin-macios/issues/10070#issuecomment-1033428823) provided